Tenurian/SEC504-Notes/CTF Cheat Sheet.md

 ### grep
 `grep "some string" /path/to/file` looks for some string in file
 - `-e` allows for the use of regex
+  - `egrep` is a similar command to `grep -e` but with a few different options.
 - `-i` case insensitive mode
 - `-v` returns the contents of the file _without_ the matching lines